StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - ElminsterAU for xEdit and The Method.
 - Audixas for being the lead at the Wasteland Survival Guide.
 - WallSoGB for being a "crazy code monkey."
-- Total becasue I sto--I mean borrowed some of his own README.
+- Total becasue I sto---I mean borrowed some of his own README.
 - SpringHeelJon, same story.
 - And so many more that I just couldn't list even if I tried.
-Don't forget to endorse these mod authors, they deserve it.
+Don't forget to endorse these mod authors; they deserve it.